unredacted-word/katamari-restaurants/index.md

 # Lost Restaurants of Cambridge and Somerville

-_A summary of the running loss of local restaurants._
+_A summary of the running loss of local restaurants due to COVID-19._

-When $2T-$6T of freshly-printed government-guaranteed low-cost credit goes to deep-pocketed private investment firms, transnational corporations, big banks, investors and monopolists, we'll quickly see the biggest loss of local restaurants and the rise of national chains.
+When $2T-$6T of freshly-printed government-guaranteed low-cost credit goes to deep-pocketed private investment firms, transnational corporations, big banks, investors and monopolists, and too-little-too-late to local—independent establishments, we'll quickly see the biggest loss of local restaurants and a corresponding rise ofnational chains.

 This will fundamentally reshape the terrain of independently run restaurants in the US and around the globe.
 The Urban America we know, of heterogeneous small